garnierclement/pfe/sensors/README.md

 *	The value of the `alias_of_system` can be anything that gives an understandable description to the system such as `linux`, `osx` or even `my_own_pc`.
 	+ 	Currently we use the following values `linux`, `pi`, `win` and `osx`
-	+ 	These aliases are custom-made and does not rely on Node.js API or terminology
+	+ 	These aliases are custom-made and do not rely on Node.js API or terminology
 *	The `platform` property is **mandatory** and **must be equivalent** to a value returned by `require('os').platform()` in Node.js
 *	The `arch`property is optional and if set then it **must be equivalent** to a value returned by `require('os').arch()` in Node.js